-The scaling up of the commercial hemp industry in New Zealand has been led by Dave and Anne Jordan who founded Hemp Farm NZ in 2008, also Andrew Davidson and Nigel Hosking at Midlands Seed in Christchurch.
+The scaling up of the industry has been led by Dave Jordan (founder Hemp NZ 2009, and Hemp Farm NZ 2011), also Andrew Davidson and Nigel Hosking at Midlands Seed and Midlands Nutritional Oils in Ashburton

-Hemp Farm has grown into Hemp NZ, which operates as a nationwide conglomerate across Foods, Fibre, and Bulk extract markets with a grower's group of 100 farmers across five growing regions.
+Hemp Farm has grown into Hemp NZ, which operates as a nationwide conglomerate across Foods, Fibre, and Bulk extract markets with a grower's group of 70 farmers across five growing regions.

-Other leading hemp companies in different regions have developed brands and market share - Hemp Connect, Kanapu, The Brothers Green, Hemp Brokers, Larry's Creek, NZ Hempress, Karariki Fine Foods, and HomeSite Farm.
+Other leading hemp companies in different regions have developed brands and market share - Hemp Connect, Kanapu, The Brothers Green group of Companies, Hemp Brokers, Larry's Creek, NZ Hempress, Karariki Fine Foods, and Hopefield Hemp.
 These entrepreneurs have helped drive consumer demand for hemp seed products including oils, balms, milk, and protein powder.